AlexiaDucreay/Course-organizer/README.md

 ## Features

 - Calendar: View your upcoming events and deadlines in a monthly, weekly, or daily view.
-- Create event: Add new events to your calendar with details such as name, date, time, location, and description.
+- Create event: Add new events to your calendar with details such as name, date, time, and description.
 - Folder: Upload and access PDF files related to your courses or assignments.

 ## Installation